Snapman/Skidder/README.md

 I wanted to get this project done in half the time :).

 It could have been any language that has a Regex library (Perl and Python come to mind) but I just happen to love Ruby.
 Plus it gave me an opportunity to create a GUI application in Ruby -- something I have always wanted to do, but never had a good excuse for.
 The only obstacle left was to find a GUI toolkit for Ruby that didn't suck.
 When I failed at that, I decided to use SWT.
 Since SWT is a Java GUI toolkit, that meant using JRuby!
 Yay!
 I can still use Ruby and a GUI toolkit that doesn't suck!
+(Yes, I insist on using Ruby.
+If you have never used Ruby before, then you just don't understand :) )

 So why Skidder?
 Just like Apache Chainsaw (an old project now) and the commercial product Sawmill, I am keeping with the logging industry terminology convention.
 A skidder is a rubber-tired machine with a cable winch or grapple used to drag logs out of the forest.